metropolisUI/rolodex/README.md

 _A simple application for looking up members by skill type and/or job role. _

 ## Installation
-Create your project using Banana Pancakes with `brunch new github:Anaphase/brunch-banana-pancakes <your-project-name>`.

-Or simply copy the repository to your hard drive and rename it.
+Clone down the repo to local and follow the install steps below.

 ## Getting started